Examples of customizing Ecwid

 Use the secure Ecwid checkout to accept orders and receive payments.
 After selecting products, customers use your checkout to enter their shipping information and payment details before placing the order.

-The checkout process has several sections: customer’s cart, address collection, shipping methods, payments, warnings and customer comments, buttons.
+The checkout process has several sections: customer’s cart, address the collection, shipping methods, payments, warnings and customer comments, buttons.